awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - (x) make meeting point and drop off point as direct html display
 - (x) make static path and linking for the system to store the bookings/offers
-- ( ) add calendar to details page
+- (x) add calendar to details page
 - ( ) make booking form and details on the same page
 - ( ) add nav bar with categories on the main page(rows vs tabs ?)
 - ( ) when you click "book now" the book component should open to the booking component ?